ramya23000505/MODULE-20/EX 2C BACKTRACKING- SUBSET SUM PROBLEM (1).md

 ## Algorithm
-1. Start the program
+1. Start the program.

-2.Take the number of elements n and the list of n integers as input, followed by the target sum x.
+2. Take the number of elements n and the list of n integers as input, followed by the target sum x.

 3. Use combinations from the itertools library to generate all possible subsets of the list.